Delio Gamboa: "Maravilla"

 Upon his arrival in Colombia to play in the 1961 qualifiers Delio joined Millonarios.
-He went on to play for Millonarios from 1961–1965.
+He went on to play for Millonarios from 1961 to 1965.
 He won the Colombian Domestic League (now the Liga Águila) title four straight seasons (1961, 1962, 1963 and 1964).
 Delio had been given his nickname "Maravilla" when still an amateur, as number 10 (inside-left was the position called then) on the Valle del Cauca selección, which outclassed all other State teams and garnered the Colombian championship, stunning the spectators with his play which people thought nothing short of miraculous and Gamboa "a wonder" in the flesh.
 He briefly revived the nickname which Millonarios sides earned in the DiStefano-Pedernera era, "El Ballet Azul" ("The Blue Ballet") for its elegant and artistic style of play.

 Copa Libertadores with "Millos"

-In the 1962 Edition "Maravilla" and "Los Embajadores" translating to "The Ambassadors" saw an early first round exit.
+In the 1962 Edition Gamboa and "Los Embajadores" translating to "The Ambassadors" saw an early first round exit.
 In 1963 they were matched up with continental football giants of that era in Garrincha's Botafogo and Alianza de Lima from Peru.
 They faced no better fortunes as they again were eliminated.
-Despite being eliminated early "Maravilla" and "Millos" would come back and win the Domestic crown the following year.
-Though they had no title to show Millonarios led by Gamboa represented Colombia in the Copa Libertadores for four straight years and were thus nicknamed "Los Embajadores".
+Despite being eliminated early Gamboa and "Millos" would come back and win the Domestic crown the following year.
+Though they had no title to show, Millonarios led by Gamboa represented Colombia in the Copa Libertadores for four straight years and were thus nicknamed "Los Embajadores".

 Stint at Santa Fe

-Although then came the injuries, at the end of the 1965 campaign "Maravilla" was sold to Independiente Santa Fe.
+Although then came the injuries, at the end of the 1965 campaign Gamboa was sold to Independiente Santa Fe.
 Nonetheless "Maravilla" went on to win the Domestic title with Santa Fe in 1966.
 Gamboa scored 33 goals in 76 matches for Santa Fe between 1966 and 1968.

 Later years

 After the titles, "wonderful play" and the rash of injuries he spent the 1968–1970 seasons at Once Caldas and then transferred to Deportes Tolima for the 1971 and 1972 campaigns.

-"Maravilla"'s career finally came full circle when he returned to the club that quite possibly saw his best form, Millonarios, in 1973 and ended he professional playing career in 1974.

-He latter went on to be Head Coach for Deportes Tolima and then left to become the Director of Millonarios youth system.
+Gamboa's career would see one more team change, returning to the Millonarios, in 1973 and ended his professional playing career in 1974.
+He later went on to be Head Coach for Deportes Tolima and then left to become the Director of Millonarios' youth system.

-Delio "Maravilla" Gamboa's innate skill led many to consider him the best Colombian footballer of the 1960s.
-Real Madrid scouted him but apparently his lanky, slight build deterred the European Millonarios from signing him.
-He was also widely admired for overcoming the economic and social discrimination and barriers imposed at that time, as well as the discrimination and barriers he faced due to his skin's complexion, all of which were evident in Colombia in that era.
-Which may be just another reason why Delio Gamboa was considered a "Maravilla".